 It is a widely stated online fact that a steeper gradient causes a higher heart rate, although such literature lack causal analysis.
-In addition, papers on the topic have seemed to focus on those whose bodies would be the least fit, including old or overweight people, as they would be at the most risk to diseases/conditions such as coronary heart disease or diabetes; these research studies may not be relevant to most people.
+In addition, papers on the topic have seemed to focus on those whose bodies would be the least fit, including old or overweight people, as they would be at the most risk to diseases/conditions such as coronary heart disease, artery disease or diabetes; these research studies may not be relevant to most people.

 Furthermore, these investigations tend to focus on biological effects on the heart rather than their implications, which are arguably more important for achieving the functionality of such studies.

 This study carries out a causal analysis and proposes methods of exploiting the results to practically maximise relevant health benefits.

 This research was done on a group of six relatively physically fit late teenagers, a period where the body generally approaches peak performance, and where other environmental/hormonal factors such as puberty, pregnancy or smoking are less of an issue.
 This also makes the research relevant to the readers of this journal.

 In this experiment, each member took their own heart rate twenty-one times over the course of a 4-day hiking expedition, on mountain slopes of varying gradients.
 The data sets of all 6 members’ heart rates and the group mean heart rate against gradient were analysed for a positive linear correlation, and then further tests were undertaken to investigate a causal link.